Lincoln MKZ Performance

 Acceleration and Power

-The 2015 Lincoln MKZ comes standard with a 240-horsepower, turbocharged 2.0-liter four-cylinder engine and a six-speed automatic transmission.
+The 2016 Lincoln MKZ comes standard with a 240-horsepower, turbocharged 2.0-liter four-cylinder engine and a six-speed automatic transmission.
 A 300-horsepower, 3.7-liter V6 engine is optional.
-According to the EPA, the base 2015 MKZ gets 22/33 mpg city/highway, which is a bit low compared with the fuel economy of other four-cylinder upscale midsize cars.
-The V6 model gets 18/27, which is also slightly low compared with the fuel economy of similarly powered rivals.
+According to the EPA, the base 2016 MKZ gets 22/33 mpg city/highway, which is about average compared with the fuel economy of other four-cylinder upscale midsize cars.
+The V6 model gets 18/27, which is slightly below average compared with the fuel economy of rivals with six-cylinder engines.

-The MKZ Hybrid is powered by a 2.0-liter four-cylinder engine and an electric motor that make 188 horsepower combined.
-A continuously variable transmission (CVT) is standard.
-The 2015 Lincoln MKZ Hybrid gets an EPA-estimated 41/39 mpg city/highway, which is excellent for an upscale midsize car and quite good for a hybrid luxury car as well.
+The 2016 MKZ Hybrid is powered by a 2.0-liter four-cylinder engine and an electric motor that make 188 horsepower combined.
+A continuously variable transmission (automatic) is standard.
+The 2016 Lincoln MKZ Hybrid gets an EPA-estimated 41/39 mpg city/highway, which is excellent for a hybrid luxury car and for the upscale midsize class as a whole.

 Handling and Braking